 Assessment is a continual process; we monitor the children’s progress very carefully throughout their time with us.
 Assessment is used by teachers to plan the next learning steps for your child.
 Teachers use observation, evidence from the children’s work and some tests to make their assessments.
-In years 1 to 4 progress is recorded against Age Related Expectations (ARE) and is described as working within a level which is Emerging (Working Towards Age Related Expectations), Expected (Working at Age Related Expectations) or Exceeding (Working at Greater Depth Standards within the year group that they are working in).
+In years 1 to 4 progress is recorded against National Curriculum 2014 Age Related Expectations (ARE).
+Children are described as Working Towards, Working at Age Related Expectations or Working at Greater Depth Standards within the year group that they are working in.

 Each half term the class teacher meets with the Headteacher to discuss the progress made by each child, this ensures we can do our best to meet your child’s needs.
 Termly progress data is added to a school monitoring system called 'Target Tracker'.

 All parents have the opportunity to meet the class teacher in the Autumn and Spring terms each year.
 At these meetings progress and next steps are discussed.
-In the Summer term parents receive an annual report for their child, it will state how well the child has met age related expectations and what their next steps are.
+In the Summer term parents receive an annual report for their child, giving information on their progress and achievement and what their next steps are.

 At St Leonard's we complete a Baseline assessment (focused observations and discussions) in the first few weeks of each child starting school.